 You can also purposely choose a biased sampling frame and weight the sample to reflect the true population.
-For example, suppose there are four urban areas in a region, each urban area has about 150 000 residents, and the region has 1 000 000 residents.
-The region is 40 per cent rural and 60 per cent urban.
-If you draw a sample of 500 with 100 names and addresses from each urban area and 100 names and addresses from a few randomly drawn rural towns, your sample will be biased.
-The sample will be 80 per cent urban and 20 per cent rural.
-If you weight the resulting data with weights equal to the proportion in the population divided by the proportion in the sample, the weighted sample will be represented and urban households are over-represented.
-The rural weight will be 40/20 = 2 and the urban weight will be 60/80 = 0.75.
+For example, suppose there are four urban areas in a region, each urban area has about 150,000 residents, and the region has 1,000,000 residents.
+The region is 40% rural and 60% urban.
+If you draw a sample of 500 with 100 names and addresses from each urban area and 100 names and addresses from a few randomly drawn rural towns your sample will be biased.
+The sample will be 80% urban and 20% rural.
+If you weight the resulting data with weights equal to the proportion in the population divided by the proportion in the sample, the weighted sample will be representative of the population.
+In this case, rural households are under-represented and urban households are over-represented.
+The rural weight will be 40/20 = 2 and the urban weight will be 60/80 = .75.
 Make sure the sum of the weights equals the sample size.

-Drawing the sample yourself will not cost you much.
+Drawing the sample yourself will not cost you much out of pocket.
 Telephone books are available in libraries.
 If you do have some money, survey sampling firms exist that will provide you specialized samples on demand.
-These samples will be better than the ones you draw yourself, but they cost money.
-A fairly recent price quote for a professionally drawn sample is \$75 plus \$.21 for each record (individual) in a computerized file of names and addresses.2 For a sample of 1000 this will cost \$285.
+These samples will be better than the ones you draw yourself but they cost money.
+A fairly recent price quote for a professionally drawn sample is \$75 plus \$.21 for each record (individual) in a computerized file of names and addresses.
+For a sample of 1000 this will cost \$285.